Rays vs. Marlins Player Props Betting Odds

 Soler Stats

-- Soler enters this game looking to extend his two-game hit streak.
-During his last five outings he is hitting .190 with a double, three home runs and four RBI.
+- Soler heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .211 with a double, two home runs and three RBI.

 Soler Recent Games